 3 Lessons I Learned While Hiring a Graphic Designer

-One of the main things I’d underline when recruiting designers is the ease of which templates can be used to create portfolios.
-The difference between someone who creates their own ‘from scratch’ designs as opposed to those who take premade internet templates and then modify them is noticeable.
+One of the main things I’d underline when recruiting designers is the ease with which templates can be used to create portfolios.
+The difference between someone who creates their own ‘from scratch’ designs as opposed to those who take premade internet templates and then modifies them is noticeable.

 Don’t be fooled by a slick portfolio until you’ve seen the raw creations directly from the suite of choice.
 (Illustrator / Photoshop / Sketch etc)

 Although a keen understanding of how blockchain works (in our case Ethereum specifically) is useful, a non-crypto based designer with a strong portfolio shouldn’t be disregarded.
 Many of the key aspects of great design don’t require a Satoshi level understanding of crypto.

 Add a strong screening question (or task) to your advert.
 Regardless of where you advertise, you’ll get a lot of low-quality submissions which can suck resources.
 If applicants haven’t attached the relevant info or files, you can quickly skip through them.

 We’ve found CryptoJobsList highly efficient in sourcing the right candidate for the role.
 Generally, users of the site have a strong crypto knowledge (and often previous experience) which can expedite any onboarding to the team.

 It’s easy to list and the price point is very fair.